Enumeration of meanders and Masur-Veech volumes: Introduction

 \subsection{Counting meanders with given reduced arc systems}

 Extending the horizontal segment of a plane meander to the infinite line and passing to a one-point compactification of the plane we get a meander on the 2-sphere.
 A meander on the sphere is a pair of transversally intersecting labeled simple closed curves.
 It will be always clear from the context whether we consider meanders in the plane or on the sphere.
-Essentially, we follow the following dichotomy: enumerating meanders, as in the previous section, we work with meanders in the plane, while considering frequencies of pairs of simple closed curves among more complicated pairs of multicurves, as in the current section, we work with meanders on the sphere.
+Essentially, we adhere to the following dichotomy: enumerating meanders, as in the previous Section, we work with meanders in the plane, while considering frequencies of pairs of simple closed curves among more complicated pairs of multicurves, as in the current Section, we work with meanders on the sphere.

 Each meander defines a pair of arc systems in discs as in Figure~\ref{fig:meander}.
+Arcs in each of the two arc systems do not intersect pairwise.
 An arc system on the disc (also known as a ``chord diagram'') can be encoded by the dual tree, see the trees in dashed lines on the right pictures in Figure~\ref{fig:meander}.
-Namely, the vertices of the tree correspond to the faces in which the arc system cuts the disc; two vertices are joined by an edge if and only if the corresponding faces have common arc.
+Namely, the vertices of the tree correspond to the faces in which the arc system cuts the disc; two vertices are joined by an edge if and only if the corresponding faces have a common arc.
 It is convenient to simplify the dual tree by forgetting all vertices of valence two.
 We call the resulting tree the \textit{reduced} dual tree.

 It is much easier to count arc systems (for example, arc systems sharing the same reduced dual tree).
-However, this does not simplify counting meanders since identifying a pair of arc systems with the same number of arcs by the common equator, we sometimes get a meander and sometimes --- a curve with several connected components, see Figure~\ref{fig:pairs:of:arc:systems}.
+However, this does not simplify meanders count since identifying a pair of arc systems with the same number of arcs by the common equator, we sometimes get a meander and sometimes a curve with several connected components, see Figure~\ref{fig:pairs:of:arc:systems}.

 We now consider the more specialized setting where we fix a pair of plane trees and count meanders whose corresponding pair of arc systems have these given dual trees.
-Let us mention that everywhere in this paper we consider only \textit{plane trees}, that is trees embedded into the plane.
+Let us mention that everywhere in this paper we consider only \textit{plane trees}, that is, trees embedded into the plane.